15 Jul Behind the Scenes of “Green Cube”

 “Green Cube” became the first set to be crafted because of its rather uniform room design.
 I needed a stage to test different materials, to experiment with lighting and, of course, to develop compositing techniques which did not show that the model was shot separately.
 Blending a model with a scene for online presentation is one thing, but making sure that such a composite still looks absolutely convincing as a large-format fine-art-print is something completely different and requires a sophisticated execution.

 After putting up the walls of “Green Cube” using foam board and green adhesive foil, I quickly realised that a perfect cubic room would lead to compositional problems when using a 3:2 aspect ratio.
 Hence, I kept the square floor area and shortened the height of the walls.
 Next, I defined the camera perspective and started testing with the position of the glass cabinets, acrylic glasses and possible lighting setups.
 Using a scale model extremely facilitates making all these decisions and evaluating the atmosphere created by different light sources.

-Unfortunately, I did not foresee how hard it would be to cut acrylic glass by hand only using a hobby knife (at least this high-quality version which is normally used for architectural models).
+Unfortunately, I did not foresee how hard it would be to cut acrylic glass (at least this high-quality version which is normally used for architectural models) by hand only using a utility knife.
 At this point, I already started thinking about alternative ways of creating “perfect” cuts and clean edges for the next sets to come.

 Finishing the Set of “Green Cube”